AdobeDocs/campaign-web.en/help/v8/content/existing-content.md

 ---
 # Import your email content {#existing-content}

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_import_content"
+>title="Use an existing email content"
+>abstract="The Email Designer allows you to import existing HTML content.
+This content can be an HTML file with an incorporated style sheet, or a .zip folder with the HTML file, the style sheet (.css), and images."

 The Email Designer allows you to import existing HTML content.
 This content can be:

 * An **HTML file** with an incorporated style sheet,